-TNDC’s Community Organizing Department organizes and engages low-income community members in the Tenderloin and citywide.
+The Tenderloin Neighborhood Development Corporation’s (TNDC) Community Organizing Department organizes and engages low-income community members in the Tenderloin District (Tenderloin) and throughout San Francisco.
 Our organizing focuses on leadership development and capacity building among community members, campaigns for equity and social justice, and advocacy on important anti-poverty policy decisions.

 PROGRAMS AND PROJECTS

 TNDC’s Tenderloin People’s Leadership Academy is designed to help the residents of the Tenderloin grow in their leadership and personal development by providing both hands-on skills for community organizing and tools for political analysis and critical thinking.
 This course will train participants to become effective leaders in their neighborhood with real-time fieldwork experiences and opportunities to get plugged in the issue-based campaigns to improve the Tenderloin community.
 Graduates go on to work on projects such as the Green Tenderloin Coalition, TNDC rooftop gardens, resident community associations, Central Market stabilization advocacy, and the Eddy and Taylor parklet/Tenderloin Green Streets initiatives.
 One graduate has found a full-time job, five of them continue in the Citywide program described below, and all are actively working on TNDC campaigns.